RustyRaptor/howtogit/README.md

     - https://rogerdudler.github.io/git-guide/
 2. Use what you just learned to work on this repo.
     - Fork this repository to your account.
-        - Click "fork" at the top right-ish of the gitlab page.
+        - Click "fork" at the top right-ish of the github page.
-        - Select your account as the namespace.
+        - Select your account to fork to
         - now you have your own branch of the repo to work on.
         - clone your repo
             - copy the https clone link at the top rightish